Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 12 Desember 2024 23.33.48 UTC
+- WIB: Jumat, 13 Desember 2024 00.25.34 UTC
-- WITA: Jumat, 13 Desember 2024 00.33.48 UTC
+- WITA: Jumat, 13 Desember 2024 01.25.34 UTC
-- WIT: Jumat, 13 Desember 2024 01.33.48 UTC
+- WIT: Jumat, 13 Desember 2024 02.25.34 UTC

 Kutipan Inspiratif:
-"Take up one idea.
-Make that one idea your life - think of it, dream of it, live on that idea.
-Let the brain, muscles, nerves, every part of your body, be full of that idea, and just leave every other idea alone.
-This is the way to success."
+"You create beauty with your attitude, your behaviours, and your actions.
+Its all up to you"

-Kategori: success
+Kategori: attitude